1. What is a ‘premium’?

 In this guide, we mostly cover questions regarding paying (or not being able to pay) the insurance themselves.
 It might be typical for your agent to not go over this information because other complexities of the products, but it is still important for you to know so you won’t regret your decision in the long run.

 That being said, the main purpose of having insurance is still for protection, not for savings or generating money.
-Although most of us would like to believe in the law of attraction that we will stay forever healthy, the universe doesn’t always align.
+Although most of us would like to believe in the law of attraction that we will stay forever healthy and wrinkle-free – the universe doesn’t always align.
 And in the case that it doesn’t (knock wood), those hundreds of ringgits you’ve been putting in every month could save you hundred thousands of ringgits to support you and your loved ones.